ItsmeEremiyaaaa/ItsmeEremiyaaaa/README.md

 <div align="center">

-# Hi there, I'm Jeremiah!!
+# Hi there, I'm Jeremiah! 👋

-Based in Bansalan, Philippines &nbsp;|&nbsp; Passionate about building useful things
+🌏 Based in Bansalan, Philippines &nbsp;|&nbsp; 💡 Passionate about building useful things

 *BSIT Student | Web Developer | Java Dev | Film Director | AR Explorer*

 Welcome to my GitHub!
 I'm a CS student who loves building web apps and tools from scratch.
-I enjoy working on both frontend and backend, and I'm always learning something new, whether it's a new framework, a hardware project, or how to direct a short film.
+I enjoy working on both frontend and backend, and I'm always learning something new — whether it's a new framework, a hardware project, or how to direct a short film. 🎬

 </div>